shaunakw/qrscanner/README.md

-# qrscanner
+# QR Scanner

-A simple Flutter app to scan QR codes.
+A simple app to scan QR codes and remember those scans.

 ## Getting Started